ReactiveX/RxGo/README.md

 Each operator is a transformation stage.
 By default, everything is sequential.
 Yet, we can leverage modern CPU architectures by defining multiple instances of the same operator.
 Each operator instance being a goroutine connected to a common channel.

+The main philosophy of RxGo is to implement the ReactiveX concepts by leveraging the main Go primitives (channels, goroutines, etc.).

 ## Installation

 ```